LennoxLiu/Software-practical-UM-Bridge-on-HPC/Load-Balancer-multi-thread-1/README.md

 ## Changes for this version

-- Use `std::thread` to wrap all `popen` calls and leaf `std::system` as before. `LoadBalancer` can now take concurrent requests.
->I'm not sure if std::system or popen is thread safe, but popen will cause errors in multithread.
->There might be some bugs about the concurrency.

 - Now support multiple models on regular server.

 - `umbridge::serveModels()` in `umbridge.h` is changed for concurrency.